 - 4 large eggs

 - ½ teaspoon cake batter extract optional

 - ½ cup heavy cream

 - ¼ cup powdered sugar

-- In a large mixing bowl, add in the butter and sugar and beat until light and fluffy.
+- In a large mixing bowl, add in the butter and sugar and beat with a hand mixer on medium until light and fluffy.
 This will take about 2 minutes.